drei01/pricing-saas/content/blog/2022-05-03-how-to-accept-online-payments-on-your-website.md

 ---
 ![A person holding a credit card in front of a computer screen with the intention to buy an offer](/img/get-paid.jpg "Pay and Get paid online")

-Selling your product or services online is a must, even if your primary product or service is purchased in person.There are approximately** [2.14 billion global online shoppers](https://www.oberlo.co.uk/statistics/how-many-people-shop-online)** -¼ of the world’s population-.\
+Selling your product or services online is a must, even if your primary product or service is purchased in person.
+There are approximately [2.14 billion global online shoppers](https://www.oberlo.co.uk/statistics/how-many-people-shop-online) ¼ of the world’s population.
 \
 If you don’t accept payments online you are definitely leaving money on the table!\
 \